Yaseen-Naik/Rock-Paper-Sissors/readme.md

 # Rock Paper Sissors

-This is a simple tic tac toe game you can play against a computer by choosing one among the three buttons
+This is a simple<i> Rock Paper Sissors game </i>you can play against a computer by choosing one among the three buttons

 ## Demo